DragonFoxCollective/SBEPIS-docs/_Templates/Individual Bit Template.md

 ### Common Forms

 Examples of forms this bit will often take when used in alchemy when used alone or in combination with other forms.
-### Bitset Specific Forms
+### Byte Specific Forms

-Examples of Bitset Specific forms the object will are of note for a given bit.
+Examples of Byte Specific forms the object will are of note for a given bit.

 ## Inventory